Why Internet Speed and Reliability are Vital for Online Teaching

 International Data SIMs

-One way to ensure you have fast, reliable backup Internet on a consistent basis, especially while traveling, is to get an International Data SIM, which you can use with your smartphone, tablet or mobile WiFi router.
+One way to ensure you have fast, reliable backup Internet on a consistent basis, especially while traveling, is to get an International Data SIM, which you can use with a smartphone, tablet or portable router.
 An International Data SIM gives you the flexibility of adding pre-paid credit and using it for emergency situations only, without having to pay monthly fees or additional fees for tethering.
 Since this is intended to be used as a backup to your main broadband connection, you’re only going to pay for the data you use when your primary Internet connection goes offline, or when you travel, for example.
-Two providers where you can buy an International Data SIM card are:

 Both providers give you a range of Data SIM card options based on how and where you plan to use data, so it’s best to check both out and decide which provider has the right SIM solution for your needs.
 Data SIMs are affordable, can be used in many countries, and are thus ideal for online teachers who frequently travel.